Psychloor/AdvancedInvites/README.md

 # Customization
 Can have different Notification Sounds for invites and Invite Requests.
 Just name the files either Invite.ogg or InviteRequest.ogg depending on what you want to override.
+For just default all in one just change the Default.ogg File

 It'll also create a Localization.json file where you can customize the text for each popup